Trump undercuts health experts — again — in schools debate

 Many outside the White House also fault Redfield, who was appointed two years ago, for failing to adequately assert himself and his agency.
 Redfield does not have a close personal relationship with the president and has rubbed some at the White House the wrong way.

-This week, before his later, tougher comments, Redfield appeared to old before Trump’s complaints, saying that the CDC guidelines should not “be used as a rationale to keep schools closed.”
+This week, before his later, tougher comments, Redfield appeared to fold before Trump’s complaints, saying that the CDC guidelines should not “be used as a rationale to keep schools closed.”

 “This is the opposite of good public health practice,” said Carl Bergstrom, a University of Washington evolutionary biologist who studies emerging infectious diseases.
 “You put guidelines out there about what’s necessary to keep people safe and then you expect people to follow them — not act disappointed if people follow them.”